dotnet/designs/accepted/2020/better-obsoletion/securestring-obsoletion.md

 In this proposal, "sensitive" means that the buffer is nominally hidden from view, but it's not guaranteed to be enciphered or otherwise protected from active inspection.
 The actual storage mechanism utilized by `SensitiveData<T>` is an implementation detail.
 The backing buffer may be managed or unmanaged, in-proc or out-of-proc, enciphered or not enciphered, etc. The type should make best efforts to prevent _accidental_ misuse of data, but no effort is taken to prevent _active_ inspection by an enitity with full memory dump capabilities.
 The contents are copied by the ctor, and the buffer is immutable.
 The caller can extract the contents into a destination buffer of their own choosing.

+> The `SensitiveData<T>` type as proposed here is generic because it is intended to mark arbitrary buffers as sensitive.
+In practice, I suspect most types _T_ will really be `byte` or `char`, hence the _unmanaged_ constraint on this proposal.
+If we think developers will want to annotate buffers of complex types as sensitive (imagine a field `private SensitiveData<Ingredient> _secretIngredients;`), we could remove the _unmanaged_ constraint.
+There are some defense-in-depth features (see the section "Best practices for implementation" below) that we would not be able to provide for such buffers.
+It is not a breaking change to ship with the _unmanaged_ constraint now and to remove the constraint in a future version if it ends up being a hindrance.

 The API surface clearly delineates buffers for which the caller maintains responsibility (the `ctor` and `CopyTo` methods).
 If the caller wishes that the plaintext data is never copied during a GC, then the destination buffer they pass to `CopyTo` should be allocated from the pinned object heap, the stack, or the native memory pool.
 The API surface gives them full control over that process.

 ```cs